Samart Payakaroon: Acting

 In 2000, Samart starred as a minor antagonist named Chartchai Payakaroon in A Fighter's Blues.
 He had a role in the 2001 Thai film, The Legend of Suriyothai.
 He had a major role in the French drama film, Fureur, and was in the 2004 film, The Bodyguard.
 In 2006, he co-starred in the Thai martial arts film, Dynamite Warrior.
 He appeared in Muay Thai Chaiya in 2007.

 In 2015, his biography has created a documentary film released in Mard Payak (มาดพยัคฆ์; "Tiger Style") by NOW26 in a network of Nation Multimedia Group.

 Legacy

 Samart is considered to be the "Muhammad Ali" and "Sugar Ray Robinson" of Muay Thai.
 His name holds prestige for followers of the sport to this day.

-His first name, Samart, translates to "Capable" in Thai and his last name, "Payakaroon," translates to "Dawn of the Tiger."
+His first name, Samart, translates to "Capable" in Thai and his last name, "Payakaroon," translates to "Tiger of the Dawn."
 This, in addition with his handsome appearance earned him the nickname "Jade-faced Tiger."

-Many modern day fighters, such as Saekson Janjira, Matee Jedeepitek, Kongnapa Kansaek Sor Ploenjit, Lookchang, and Nokweed all look up to Samart and aspire to be like him.